k8ssandra/k8ssandra/docs/content/en/tasks/monitor/_index.md

 Wait for the pods to come up in the `k8ssandra-operator` namespace and fully start.

-To use Prometheus for monitoring, you need to have the Prometheus-operator installed on your Kubernetes (k8s) cluster.
+To use Prometheus for monitoring, you need to have the prometheus-operator installed on your Kubernetes (k8s) cluster.
-The Prometheus-operator installs the ServiceMonitor CRD, which is the integration point we use to tell Prometheus how to find the Stargate and Cassandra pods and what endpoints on those pods to scrape.
+The prometheus-operator installs the ServiceMonitor CRD, which is the integration point we use to tell Prometheus how to find the Stargate and Cassandra pods and what endpoints on those pods to scrape.

-### Install Prometheus-operator
+### Install prometheus-operator

-*Skip to the next section if you already have the Prometheus-operator installed*
+*Skip to the next section if you already have the prometheus-operator installed*

 Install the Prometheus operator by running the following command: